AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

     - In last month
     - In last year

-You can also reset the data using the Reset button

 - **Tags**: Filter content based on tags.

 - **DITA element**: Filter content based on various DITA elements.

-After adding all the required filters, select **Apply** located at the bottom-left corner of the Filters panel.
+After applying all the required filters, select **Apply** located at the bottom-left corner of the Filters panel.
 Your search results will then be customized according to the selected filter criteria.

 **Show in search panel**

-The **Show in search panel** option becomes available after performing a search in the Repository view.This feature allows you to display all search results directly in the Editor Interface without switching manually from the left navigation panel.
+The **Show in search panel** option becomes available after performing a search in the Repository view.
+This feature allows you to display all the search results directly in the Editor without switching manually.

-Your search results from the Repository View are mirrored in the Search Panel within the Editor Interface for seamless access.
+Your search results from the Repository view are mirrored in the Search panel within the Editor  for seamless access.
 For more details view, [Search panel](./explorer-editor.md).

 ![](images/search-panel-repo.png){align="left"}